Artur92K/Artur92K.github.io/_tabs/About Me.md

 ---

 Thank you for visiting my blog.
-I hope you find valuable insights here to assist in your journey as a software developer.
+I hope you find valuable insights here to assist you in your journey as a software developer.